Milada Šubrtová: Biography

-Having made her debut at Moscow's Bolshoi Theater as the title role of Rusalka in 1953, she sang at Berlin State Opera House in 1956 and Teatro la Fenice di Venezia in 1958.
-She sang the part of Milada in Smetana's Dalibor and the title role in Rusalka at Edinburgh Festival in 1964.
+Having made her debut at Moscow's Bolshoi Theater as the title role of Rusalka in 1953, she sang at the Berlin State Opera House in 1956 and Teatro la Fenice di Venezia in 1958.
+She sang the part of Milada in Smetana's Dalibor and the title role in Rusalka at the Edinburgh Festival in 1964.
 But she sang mainly at the Prague National Theatre, where she enjoyed exceptional popularity and the affection of her audiences.
 She married Czech conductor Jan Hus Tichý and sang under his conducting frequently.